Emmotes/ic_spoilers/docs/morte.md

     "id": 2975,
     "flavour_text": "",
     "description": {
         "desc": "Morte begins every area with stacks of Evasion equal to his overwhelm point.
-When Morte gets attacked (including \"attacks\" from the variant such as objects falling from the sky or cold/weather damage), as long as he has at least 1 stack of Evasion left, he dodges the attack completely and uses up stacks_to_use stack of Evasion.
+When Morte gets attacked (including \"attacks\" from the variant such as objects falling from the sky or cold/weather damage), as long as he has at least 1 stack of Evasion left, he dodges the attack completely and uses up $stacks_to_use stack of Evasion.
 Morte restores $stacks_to_restore stack of Evasion every second for each Debuff Champion in the formation.
 The number of Evasion stacks he has can not surpass his overwhelm point.
 If a boss or enemies are enraged, max stacks are divided by the enrage multiplier, rounded down."
     },
     "effect_keys": [
         {
-            "off_when_benched": true,
             "effect_string": "morte_give_em_the_laugh",
             "manual_stacking": true,
             "show_stacks": true,